mrsharpoblunto/sharpoblunto.com/_drafts/2023-12-30-return-of-the-guild-returns.md

 In doing some of these changes I found that there was significant amounts of duplicated code between the modules.
 For example, level1 contained its own *mostly* copy pasted version of the battle system that differed only slightly in how it handled loss conditions.
 I was able to delete this & instead call into the newly wrapped up battle system.
 Likewise the in-game menu was also replicated in each of the levels - I was able to condense this down to a single shared function.

+I also found that some modules were completely unused.
+As I mentioned above there was a fully functional shop system for buying items, weapons, and weapon upgrades.
+It must have been in a state of testing/development in the version I had, because the data for initializing the shop was hard coded at the top of the shop module so that it could execute independently from the rest of the game.
+I made a similar change to the one I did to the battle system so that other parts of the game could open the shop UI and populate it with items and upgrades.
+I decided that since the original game never actually used the shop I would try and insert it into an otherwise unfinished section of level1 - a doorway that in the original just gives you the message that 'through this door is just a bunch of hallways'.
+Now going through this door takes you to the shop.
+I also noticed that while the shop allows you to purchase upgrades for weapons and buy multiple weapons for the primary character, the data model used and parts of the UI are obviously not adapted to these changes and it seems like it was a work in progress.
+For example there is no way to switch weapons from within the shop itself, you have to go out to the in-game menu and swap weapons if you want to switch a weapon to buy an upgrade from it in the shop.

+{% include image.html caption="A fully functional shop, but some of the features clearly weren't completed or thought through" src="/assets/images/projects/guild/shop.png" alt="An image of the shop user interface" %}

-Finally I had to fix the state machine that determined how to start a new game, how to load an existing game, and how to progress between levels now that the previous logic of shelling out to new levels was removed.
+With these changes, the levels themselves and various subsystems all resided happily within a single module.
+The last step was to fix the state machine that determined how to start a new game, how to load an existing game, and how to progress between levels now that the previous logic of shelling out to new levels was removed.

 **Load/Runloop logic before:**
 ``` vb